-The Ellis Act is statewide law that permits property owners to terminate tenancy when withdrawing residential units from the rental market.
+The Ellis Act is a statewide law that permits property owners to terminate tenancy when withdrawing residential units from the rental market.
 Although the City cannot prohibit Ellis Act evictions, it has adopted the Ellis Act Ordinance (Chapter 8.22, Article III of the Oakland Municipal Code) to set specific requirements that must be followed when removing a property to discourage violations of the Act and prevent the displacement of renters.
-The City will continue to enforce the Ordinance and strengthen renter protections-including proactive enforcement of eviction protections-in case of an Ellis Act eviction where feasible.
-The City will also join neighboring Bay Area cities to advocate for statewide reform to the Ellis Act to stabilize rental housing.
-Responsible Party: Oakland Department of Housing and Community Development Potential Funding Source: Annual Rent Adjustment Fee Timeframe: Ongoing, 2023-2031 Objective: All tenant rights and protections under applicable City and State law will be enforced.
+This includes filing withdrawal notices with the Oakland Rent Adjustment Program, and the provision of relocation assistance.
+Recent efforts to reform or repeal the Ellis Act at the State level have gained significant traction but have not to date been successful.
+The City has supported those efforts-for example, see City Resolution